 The same formulas are used for the application values and current values of the affordability index.
-The current values are at the date on which the most recent Standard Financial Statement was received, and use information provided by the household on the SFS.
+The current values are at the date on which the most recent SFS was received, and use information provided by the household on this form.